betheden/hebrew-grammar/content/gender_both.rst

 -------

-A word is classified as "both gender" if it contains both a masculine and a feminine form, or if a single form is grammatically-masculine in some contexts and grammatically-feminine in other contexts.
+A word is classified as "both gender" if it contains both a masculine and a feminine form, or if a single form is masculine in some contexts and feminine in other contexts.

 Article
 -------

-Some words appear in both a
+Some words appear in both a :ref:`masculine<gender_masculine>` and a
-:ref:`gender_masculine`
-and a
-:ref:`gender_feminine`
+:ref:`feminine<gender_feminine>`
 form.
 Other words have only one form, but that single form can be either grammatically-masculine or grammatically-feminine.
 These kinds of words are classified as "gender both", and they are usually nouns or